bparanj/crystal/electronics/experiments/dc-decoupling/dc-decoupling.md

    - When the cathode is at a higher voltage than the anode, the diode blocks current flow, effectively decoupling the downstream circuit from the voltage source.

 3. Voltage Drop:
-   - A silicon diode introduces a voltage drop of approximately 0.7V (for a silicon diode) or 0.3V (for a Schottky diode) when forward-biased.
+   - A silicon diode introduces a voltage drop of approximately 0.7V (for a silicon diode) when forward-biased.

 ### Experiment